 VICS STUDY GROUP 1997

-We have recently completed sending online surveys to our participants.
+We have completed sending online surveys to our participants.
 The surveys took around 20 minutes to complete.

 Thank you to those participants who completed these for us.